HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/win.md

  -a
 ```

-!!!note
 !!!note "Domino REST API and Domino 14"
-    The Domino REST API installer starting with v1.0.9 has a workaround for an issue between Domino REST API and Domino 14.0 on Windows, for more information or if you receive an error during installation, please see [Domino 14 and Domino Rest API](../../howto/install/symlink.md)
+    The Domino REST API installer starting with v1.0.9 has a workaround for an issue between Domino REST API and Domino 14.0 on Windows.
+For more information or if you receive an error during installation, see [Domino 14 and Domino Rest API](../../howto/install/symlink.md).

-## All parameters
+### All parameters

 --8<-- "installparameters.md"

 The installer adds the `restapi` task to the automatically starting tasks.
-If opted out using `-n` you must manually add the `KeepInstallDir` key into your `notes.ini` and then can subsequently issue `load restapi` manually in the Domino console.
+If opted out using `-n`, you must manually add the `KeepInstallDir` key into your `notes.ini` and then can subsequently issue `load restapi` manually in the Domino console.

 For more information, see [Domino REST API task](../../references/usingdominorestapi/restapitask.md).